radbrt/dbt-autodoc/README.md

 ## Roadmap

-This is intended to be a simple too without a lot of bells and whistles.
+This is intended to be a simple tool without a lot of bells and whistles.
 But a few things come to mind:

 - More tests.
 Because tests are good.
 - Pluggable LLM backend.
 Because not everyone can use plain OpenAI.